I have taught sociology courses on health, crime, and research methods.

 SOCIOLOGICAL RESEARCH METHODS

-This course provides a broad introduction to sociological research, covering issues such as the logic of research design, ethics of research, measurement and sampling, the range of methods available to social scientists, and how social scientists analyze and report findings from their data.
-View syllabus.
-Student feedback:
+These courses provide a broad introduction to sociological research for undergraduate and graduate students, covering issues such as the logic of research design, ethics of research, measurement and sampling, the range of methods available to social scientists, and how social scientists analyze and report findings from their data.